junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Introduced in Senate
 - 2007-01-04 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S119-120)
 - 2007-01-04 — Sponsor introductory remarks on measure.
 (CR S118-119)
+- 2007-01-31 — Committee on the Judiciary.
+Hearings held.
+Hearings printed: S.Hrg.
+110-5.
+- 2007-03-20 — Committee on the Judiciary.
+Hearings held.
+Hearings printed: S.Hrg.
+110-39.
+- 2007-04-25 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2007-05-15 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+With written report No. 110-66.
+Additional views filed.
+- 2007-05-15 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+With written report No. 110-66.
+Additional views filed.
+- 2007-05-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 148.